dotnet/docs-maui/docs/ios/entitlements.md

 ### App Attest

-With the App Attest entitlement, you can generate a special cryptographic key on your device and use it to validate the integrity of your app before your server provides access to sensitive data.
+With the App Attest entitlement, you can generate a special cryptographic key on your device and use it to validate the integrity of your app before a server provides access to sensitive data.

 The entitlement is defined using the `com.apple.developer.devicecheck.appattest-environment` key, of type `String`: